-Office 365 was designed for the needs of SMEs.
+Office 365 (Update: now Microsoft 365) was designed for the needs of SMEs.
 You can create, save and edit text documents, spreadsheets, presentations and much more.
 Office 365 also makes it easy to create calendars and share them with others.
 Colleagues can edit and collaborate simultaneously in real-time.
 You can even create custom business email accounts to build brand recognition and promote your company with customisable marketing campaigns that are easy to set-up and manage.

 Office 365 also works as a great communication hub, helping you to connect with customers and colleagues via emails, instant messaging, social networking and even video conferencing.

 Although Office 365 comes with OneDrive and offers you up to 1TB of storage, not everyone needs the impressive productivity suite that comes along with it.